codeots-tds/NYC_TLC_Project/project_notes.md

 2. Hypothesis:
 - trips with longer travel time = bigger tips
 - trips with higher fares = bigger tips
-- trips in wealthier neighborhoods = bigger tips
 - more passengers != bigger tip
-- yes I believe people going to and from airports tend to tip more.

 3. Tools:
 - python 3.9